-One of the best examples of content curation is the round-up blog posts.
+One of the best examples of content curation is round-up blog posts.
 A lot of bloggers often post round-up blog posts in which they put together a list of related blog posts and share with their audience.
 They also link to their original sources so that the audience could check it out.

 What happens is that the audience gets to find helpful content, and the bloggers manage to publish content without even writing new content.
-So it’s clearly a win-win situation for both the parties.
+So it’s clearly a win-win situation for both parties.
 Take a look at the example of a round-up blog post from Zac Johnson:

 - Video Compilation